 Use a digital or handwritten calendar to manage and take responsibility for your daily activities.
 This tip is one of the easiest ways to efficiently manage your schedule.
 Calendars can be used to track just about every daily activity including meeting times and locations, scheduled events, deadlines, and blocking out time for personal work.
 For example, Microsoft Outlook will allow you to block out time on your public calendar so that coworkers are proactively informed that your time is being allocated elsewhere.

 3. Spend More Time on Real Work and Less on Busywork

-So many of us spend our time doing busywork that we oftentimes confuse it for ‘real’ actual work.
-Busywork includes activities like obsessively checking email, organizing files, cleaning your workspace, checking social media and reading books about the tasks that you should complete, instead of actually doing them.
+So many of us spend our time doing busy work that we oftentimes confuse it with ‘real’ actual work.
+Busy work includes activities like obsessively checking email, organizing files, cleaning your workspace, checking social media, and reading books about the tasks that you should complete, instead of actually doing them.

 4. Learn to Delegate and/or Outsource